colinta/StrangeCase/README.md

 AND THAT'S IT
 -------------

-jinja2 makes it easy to put logic in these templates, which is really the only place for them...
+jinja2 makes it easy to put complicated logic in templates, which is really the only place for them in this static generator context...

 ...or is it !?
 I’m wondering what kind of spaghetti nonsense these templates could end up with (it's like PHP all over again!), and how that could be fixed.